Frequently asked questions

 • What kinds of cases do you consider getting involved in?

-• Do you charge for your advocacy services?
+• How much do you charge for your advocacy services?

 • How do you mediate a case?